 Excellence in Teaching in 1990.
 She "retired" in 1998,

-but still has an active research program.
+but has maintained an active research program.

 - Dr. Deborah Hill, School of